mehulagg/gitlab/doc/development/product_analytics/snowplow.md

 ## Structured event taxonomy

-When adding new click events, we should add them in a way that's internally consistent.
+When adding new structured events, we should add them in a way that's internally consistent.
 If we don't, it'll be very painful to perform analysis across features since each feature will be capturing events differently.

-The current method provides several attributes that are sent on each click event.
+The current method provides several attributes that are sent with each event.
 Please try to follow these guidelines when specifying events to capture:

 | attribute | type    | required | description |
 | --------- | ------- | -------- | ----------- |